-The 2018 Retirement Confidence Survey (RCS) finds that six in ten American workers (64 percent) feel confident in their ability to retire comfortably, though few (17 percent) feel very confident.
-The share of workers reporting that they feel either very or somewhat confident has increased compared with last year (64 percent from 60 percent in 2017).
-Worker confidence now resembles the levels measured in 2016, matching the levels for both very or somewhat confident and not too or not at all confident (Figure 1).
+The 2020 Retirement Confidence Survey (RCS) finds that 7 in 10 American workers (69 percent) feel confident in their ability to retire comfortably, though only 27 percent feel very confident.
+The share of workers reporting that they feel either very or somewhat confident has increased significantly since 2017 (69 percent vs. 60 percent in 2017).
+Worker confidence now resembles the levels measured in 2007 before the financial crisis of 2008 (Figure 1).

 The level of confidence expressed by those already in retirement continues to be greater than those yet to retire.
 Retiree confidence about having enough money for a comfortable retirement remains high.
-Seventy-five percent of retirees report feeling either very or somewhat confident about having enough money to live comfortably throughout their retirement years (compared with 79 percent in 2017).
-One-third of retirees feel very confident (32 percent), while 25 percent say they are not too or not at all confident.
-(Figure 2).
+Seventy-seven percent of retirees report feeling either very or somewhat confident about having enough money to live comfortably throughout their retirement years (compared with 82 percent in 2019 and 75 percent in 2018).
+Just under one-third of retirees feel very confident (30 percent), while 23 percent say they are not too or not at all confident (Figure 2).

 Retirement confidence continues to be strongly related to retirement plan participation, whether in a defined contribution (DC) plan, defined benefit (DB) plan, or individual retirement account (IRA).
-Workers reporting they or their spouse have money in a DC plan or IRA or have benefits in a DB plan from a current or previous employer are more than twice as likely as those without any of these plans to be at least somewhat confident (75 percent with a plan vs. 34 percent without a plan) (Figure 3).
+Workers reporting they or their spouse have money in a DC plan or IRA or have benefits in a DB plan from a current or previous employer are nearly twice as likely as those without any of these plans to be at least somewhat confident (78 percent with a plan vs. 41 percent without a plan) (Figure 3).